IMxSuhasTheBoy/xSpark-Bazaar-Stripe/PROG.md

 - route group for home layout

+- foundational home layout that includes a navbar, main content area, and footer
+- few new Pages
 - navbar
 - mobile navbar
 - footer